-Throughout my adult life, I’d always been convinced that being old was the most dreadful condition of the human experience.
+Throughout my adult life, I’ve always been convinced that being old was the most dreadful condition of the human experience.
 It was not until I crossed the mid-century milestone that I realized I was wrong.
 Neither old age nor even death is the primary culprit of people’s worries and fears: it is the gradual transformation of the aging process itself that frighten us the most.

 The moment I became aware that in the fretful fast-paced tour of terror of the aging process lies the source of mature adults’ anxieties, I embarked on a journey of self-discovery determined to find out how to master the art of aging without succumbing to self-defeating fear of the inevitable.
 Would it be possible to become self-empowered while the body weakens piecemeal?
 Could I harness inner strength in the process of increasing physical deterioration, changes in social functions, and a multitude of losses that are intrinsic to aging?
 After spending an excessive amount of time and energy trying to ferret out the answers to these questions through intellectual investigation and complex gerontological theories, I finally found what I was looking for in the extraordinary simplicity of Zen.